mananyev/portfolio-performance-tracking/README.md

 5. Data is transformed using `dbt` and loaded back to BigQuery.

     1. Includes the calculation of the risk-return profile for the whole portfolio, its individual components, and other tickers.
+    2. Implemented tests to ensure high data quality.
+    3. Documented tables and columns help clearly understand and better navigate (however, hosting Documentation is not implemented).

 6. Risk-return profile and portfolio's composition and performance are visualized in a Looker dashboard.